-A hundred different people may end up reading your LinkedIn summary, but that doesn’t matter if they’re not the right people.
+A hundred different people may end up reading your LinkedIn summary example, but that doesn't matter if they're not the right people.
 Ask yourself a simple question: Who do you want to read your summary and, crucially, what do you want from them?

-For example, if you’re on the hunt for a new role, you may be targeting recruiters and business owners.
+For example, if you're a candidate on the hunt for a new role, you may be targeting recruiters and hiring managers.
 In that case, you should be writing a LinkedIn summary that sells you and your skills.
 Much like your CV, this brief overview needs to show people that you absolutely have what it takes to take the next step in your career.